werkshy/dynamo-session-manager/README.md

 The current table timestamp is (currentTime - currentTime % maxInactiveInterval).

-A background task creates the next table before it is required, provisions the previous table for read-only and deletes the expired table.
+A background task creates the next table before it is required, and deletes the expired table after rotation.
 We have found that table creation takes approximately 60s.

 The table rotation should be synchronized as much as possible across different tomcat servers.
 In practice with Elastic Load Balancers (even in non-sticky mode) this is mitigated by a general stickiness of a client to a server, but we can